dark0pcodes/watch_out_and_just_skip_the_packer/README.md

 6. Finding the "Tail jump"

-Finally if you want to find the tail jump, just scroll a little bit.
+Finally if you want to find the tail jump, just scroll down a little bit.
 You will see it, it is not that difficult isn't it?

 ![image](https://user-images.githubusercontent.com/8562692/140276841-d722df0e-34bf-450f-8a49-64f02adfcdd0.png)